snikproject/graph/README.md

 * `npm run jsdoc` generates the API documentation

 ### Pure JavaScript Development
-If you don't like to use npm and babel you can use a pure JavaScript workflow for development but then your browser needs to support the source requirements.
+If you don't like to use npm and babel you can use a pure JavaScript workflow for development but then your browser needs to support the source requirements (some browsers need experimental flags activated).

 ### Development with Tooling